Chinese Researchers Discover Recessive Virus-resistant Wheat Gene - UrduPoint

 Chinese Researchers Discover Recessive Virus-resistant Wheat Gene

-BEJING,March 7 (UrduPoint / Pakistan Point News - 7th Mar, 2023 ) :Chinese researchers have discovered a gene that can enhance resistance to wheat yellow mosaic disease, which causes significant losses in crop yield, according to a report in China Science Daily on Monday.
+BEIJING, Mar 8 (UrduPoint / Pakistan Point News - 8th Mar, 2023 ) :Chinese researchers have discovered a gene that can enhance resistance to wheat yellow mosaic disease, which causes significant losses in crop yield, according to a report in China Science Daily on Tuesday.

 The researchers from the Institute of Crop Science under the Chinese academy of Agricultural Sciences used genome-editing technology to create wheat editing material by knocking out a translation initiation factor gene called TaeIF4E, and cultivated its single, double and triple mutant varieties.